Corionis/CorionisServiceManager/docs/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;![CSM in the system tray](res/ss-tray.jpg "CSM in the system tray")

 CSM is free and open source distributed under the [MIT License](https://github.com/Corionis/CorionisServiceManager/blob/master/LICENSE.txt).

-Not sure which download to use?
-See [Using the MSI installer versus just the .exe](msi-vs-exe).

 ## Screenshots
 CSM Monitor tab:<br/>